 It is also important to recognize that the thermo-mechanical history that the energetic material will be exposed to in the extruder will also depend on the geometry of the die to be used.
-The flow and temperature history in the extruder is directly affected by the presence of the die since the extruder will generate enough pressure to overcome the pressure drop at the die.
+The flow and temperature history in the extruder is directly affected by the presence of the die since the extruder will generate only the pressure necessary to overcome the pressure drop at the die.
 The pressurization rate and thus the degree of fill will be a function of the die used.
 Thus, the mathematical problem needs to be solved as a coupled flow and heat transfer problem covering both the extruder and the die.
-One of the die designs used for the mini is shown in Figure 9.
+One of the die designs used for the mini is shown in Figure 2.
 This is a rectangular slit die designed to produce rectangular extrudates, which can then be used for the testing of the nanoenergetics grain.
-The FEM mesh for the die is shown in Figure 10 and typical results of pressure distribution and the z-velocity distribution over a cross section of the die are shown in Figures 11 and 12.
-Thus, the design of the die is an integral part of the design of the extruder for the processing of the energetics formulations.
+The design of the die is an integral part of the design of the extruder for the processing of the energetics formulations.
+The change in the shape of the flow channel in the die will generate a different extruded grain shape.

-40mm Universal Extrusion Platform (MU 40):
+Universal Extrusion Platform:

-The Universal extrusion platform is a multi-flex platform which can be operated as a single screw extruder, fully intermeshing co-rotating twin screw extruder, fully intermeshing counter rotating twin screw extruder, tangential co-rotating twin screw extruder, or tangential counter rotating twin screw extruder (Figures 13 and 14).
+The Universal extrusion platform (MU 40) is a multi-flex platform which can be operated as a single screw extruder, fully intermeshing co-rotating twin screw extruder, fully intermeshing counter rotating twin screw extruder, tangential co-rotating twin screw extruder, or tangential counter rotating twin screw extruder (Figure 3).
 One of the configurations involves twin screws with a nominal diameter of 40mm and the length of the machine is variable in 5/1 L/D sections up to 40/1 L/D maximum.
 However, depending on the nature of the application the extruder can be custom designed for other sizes also.
-In Figures 15-30 the distributions of velocity, shear rate, pressure and temperature for a tangential counter-rotating twin screw extruder configuration for an energetic material are shown.
-The die used is again a slit die, which can generate rectangular extrudates.
-The ability to determine conditions which are precarious and their weeding out at the design stage is again emphasized by these results.
-These typical results pertaining to a mass flow rate of about 72 lb/hour of an energetic simulant composition suggest that the details of the thermo-mechanical can indeed be determined using simulation and conditions which are precarious can be recognized and the wrong marriages of geometry, operating conditions and the material to lead into safety concerns can be eliminated before the processing of the first pound of the energetic material.
+The ability to determine conditions, which are precarious, and their weeding out at the design stage on the basis of the use of 3-D FEM solution of the coupled flow and heat transfer, is again one essential feature of the screw design and selection of the operating conditions for a given energetic formulation.